 - Eastern District of Virginia: The Rocket Docket

 - Environmental Regulation, Litigation, and Counseling

 - Global Disputes

 - International Arbitration/Dispute Resolution

 - Patent Litigation

 Related News & Insights

-- Press ReleaseWiley Recognizes More Than 40 Individuals in Eighth Annual Pro Bono Program CelebrationNovember 3, 2020Theodore A. Howard, Mary E. Borja, Rachel A. Alexander, Kathryn Bucher, Christine E. Connelly, Samantha S. Lee, Brandon J. Moss, Stephen J. Obermeier, Antonio J. Reynolds, Jeremy J. Schofer, Richard A. Simpson, Richard W. Smith, Scott B. Wilkens, Lukman S. Azeez, Ashley E. Bouchez, Louisa Brooks, Spencer C. Brooks, Frank H. Chang, Madeline J. Cohen, Stephen J. Conley, Katelyn Cramp, Ashley L. Criss, Douglas C. Dreier, Boyd Garriott, Vesna K. Harasic-Yaksic, Chloe Hawker, Derick G. Holt, Nick Peterson, Ysabelle G. Reyes, John Allen Riggins, Hume M. Ross, Tatiana Sainati, Rebecca L. Saitta, Enbar Toledano, Martha G. Vázquez, Nicole M. Welbourn, Holly Wilson
+- Press ReleaseWiley Recognizes More Than 40 Individuals in Eighth Annual Pro Bono Program CelebrationNovember 3, 2020Theodore A. Howard, Mary E. Borja, Rachel A. Alexander, Kathryn Bucher, Christine E. Connelly, Brandon J. Moss, Stephen J. Obermeier, Antonio J. Reynolds, Jeremy J. Schofer, Richard A. Simpson, Richard W. Smith, Scott B. Wilkens, Lukman S. Azeez, Ashley E. Bouchez, Louisa Brooks, Spencer C. Brooks, Frank H. Chang, Madeline J. Cohen, Stephen J. Conley, Katelyn Cramp, Ashley L. Criss, Douglas C. Dreier, Vesna K. Harasic-Yaksic, Chloe Hawker, Derick G. Holt, Nick Peterson, Ysabelle G. Reyes, John Allen Riggins, Hume M. Ross, Tatiana Sainati, Rebecca L. Saitta, Enbar Toledano, Martha G. Vázquez, Nicole M. Welbourn, Holly Wilson